Payday Loans

 Am I at risk of a collection agency if I borrow money with a payday loan?

 Yes, potentially.
-If you don’t repay your loan on time, you will initially be subject to fees and interest; this interest will increase as time passes.
+If you don’t make your loan payments on time, you will initially be subject to fees and interest; this interest will increase as time passes.
 Eventually, the lender may decide to pursue payment via a collection agency, or may decide to sue you for the debt.
-You can avoid the threat of a collection agency by making sure you can pay back any money you borrow.
+You can avoid the threat of a collection agency by making sure you pay back any money you borrow.
+Financial assistance is available if you’re struggling.

 How long do I have to repay my payday loan?

-That depends on the loan agreement you signed when taking out the loan.
+That depends on the loan agreement you signed when taking out the loan and its stipulated pay periods.
 Most who borrow money via a payday lender do so with the intention of paying the money back within a few weeks.
 If you extend your loan beyond this, your loan may end up as a debt trap, requiring you to borrow more money to cover its cost.

 Does my employer need to know I’ve taken out a payday loan?

-No. While you need to be able to prove your pay when applying for a payday loan (in order for the payday lender to verify you’ll be able to repay the loan), your employer does not need to know about the loan, and the payday lender should in no circumstances inform your employer.
-It is illegal for payday lenders to take payment in the form of automated paycheque deductions.
+No. While you need to be able to prove your income when applying for a payday loan (in order for the payday lender to verify you’ll be able to repay the loan), your employer does not need to know about the loan, and the payday lender should in no circumstances inform your employer.
+It is illegal for payday lenders to take payment in the form of automated pay cheque deductions.

 How fast can I get my payday loan delivered to my bank account?